coleygroup/openretro/README.md

 This will run the preprocessing, training, predicting and scoring with specified models, with Top-n accuracies up to n=50 as the final outputs.
+Progress and result logs will be saved under ./logs

 Currently, we support 4 models as MODEL_NAME, namely,
 * <b>gln</b>, adapted from original GLN (https://github.com/Hanjun-Dai/GLN)